Same-sex marriages (SSM) in Canada

 its citizens are encouraged to cherish their heritage.
 The valuing of diversity leads

-saying: "Rights are rights are rights.
-There is no such think as inside
+"Rights are rights are rights.
+There is no such thing as inside

 rights, and outside rights.
 No such thing as rights for the tall and rights